Michael Eisenberg: Journalism and social media

 He has also written for Tablet Magazine, PB Daily and the Washington Examiner.

-Eisenberg writes a weekly column for Globes about the weekly Torah portion and how it links up to technology and economics.
+Between May 2022 and May 2023, Eisenberg wrote a weekly column for Globes about the weekly Torah portion and how it links up to technology and economics.

 Published works

-In 2016-2017, Eisenberg published ‘’Ben Baruch,’’ an analysis of Tractate Brachot in the Jerusalem Talmud and ‘’The Vanishing Jew: A Wake-Up Call From the Book of Esther,’’ which looks at Megillat Esther from the perspective of economic philosophy and the struggle for money, power and control.
+In 2016–2017, Eisenberg published ‘’Ben Baruch,’’ an analysis of Tractate Brachot in the Jerusalem Talmud and ‘’The Vanishing Jew: A Wake-Up Call From the Book of Esther,’’ which looks at Megillat Esther from the perspective of economic philosophy and the struggle for money, power and control.

 In August 2021, he published ‘’The Tree of Life and Prosperity: 21st Century Business Principles from the Book of Genesis.’’

-Other books by Eisenberg are Kol Ehad Moshe Rabbenu (“Everyone can be Moses”) and Shevet Sho'eg (“Roaring Tribe”), published in Hebrew.
+Other books by Eisenberg are Kol Ehad Moshe Rabbenu ("Everyone can be Moses") and Shevet Sho'eg ("Roaring Tribe"), published in Hebrew.

-In May 2022, Eisenberg published Halav dvash v'evada'ut (Milk, Honey and Uncertainty), a guide to "attitudes, initiatives, structures and leaders" in times of uncertainty."

 Views and opinions

-Eisenberg credits Rabbi Yehuda Amital, one of the heads of Yeshivat Har Etzion, for giving him direction and providing the inspiration for his life’s work.
-In answer to Eisenberg’s question about the mitzvah of where to live in the Land of Israel, Rabbi Amital said: “It’s all nonsense – set up a factory to employ 10,000 people so they can earn an honest and decent living.
-That is the biggest mitzvah.”
+Eisenberg credits Rabbi Yehuda Amital, one of the heads of Yeshivat Har Etzion, for giving him direction and providing the inspiration for his life's work.
+In answer to Eisenberg's question about the mitzvah of where to live in the Land of Israel, Rabbi Amital said: "It's all nonsense – set up a factory to employ 10,000 people so they can earn an honest and decent living.
+That is the biggest mitzvah."